oracle-samples/oracle-db-examples/exadata/exascale-labs/README.md

 - Oracle Managed Files (OMF)
 - SQLcl (recommended) or SQL*Plus
 - SYSDBA privileges
+- `srvctl` access for Clusterware-managed PDB resources and services

 Unless otherwise stated, all commands are executed from `CDB$ROOT`.